schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 Deploying the contract as-is can expose you to severe security risks.
 {: .notice--danger}

-And with this you're done.
-Now all thats left is the user facing application.
+And that's it, the contract side is complete.
+The remaining work involves building the user-facing application.
-Luckily much of the code can be simplified by using code supplied from Viem.
+Fortunately, much of the implementation can be simplified by leveraging the utilities provided by Viem.
-For example by using the [BundlerClient](https://viem.sh/account-abstraction/clients/bundler) as an interface for ERC-4337 Bundlers:
+For example by using the [BundlerClient](https://viem.sh/account-abstraction/clients/bundler) as a generic interface for Bundlers:
 ```javascript
 const client = createPublicClient({
   chain: mainnet,